heistp/antler/README.md

 Root access is needed to create network namespaces.

 The antler binary must be in your PATH.
-It may not be, if the `secure_path` option is set in /etc/sudoers.
-You may unset this option, or use the full path to the binary instead.
+Note: it may not be if the `secure_path` option is set in /etc/sudoers.

 All configuration is in the .cue file.
-After running an example, you'll typically have data.gob, pcaps and an HTML plot.
+After running the examples, you'll typically have gob files, pcaps and an HTML plot.

 ## Todo